 Click here for more information about this link.

 You will find this area on the left of the workspace.
 If you select an entry at the top, the elements will be filtered based on this categories.
 The elements, that you will use to construct a process, can be selected here and then moved onto the workspace via drag & drop.
 The display of elements can be changed via the context menu.

 Shows icons and titles of the elements

-- Show icons and description
+- Show icons and descriptions